icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 ## StreamReadsClosed and StreamWritesClosed frames

-A StreamReadsClosed or StreamWritesClosed frames doesn't carry any data.
+A StreamReadsClosed or StreamWritesClosed frame doesn't carry any data.
 Both frames are defined as follows:

 ```slice
 compact struct StreamClosedFrame {